Drivers Permits in Hawaii

 - A completed State of Hawaii Driver's License Application.
 It's important to note that depending on which county you live in, both parents must either be present or sign your application and have it notarized.
 Please check with your county for more information.

-- Proof of identity (e.g. birth certificate, valid U.S. passport, immigration documents).
+- Identity (e.g. birth certificate, valid U.S. passport, immigration documents).

-- Proof of Social Security number (e.g. Medicare ID card, W-2 form, pay stub with your SSN).
+- Social Security number (e.g. Medicare ID card, W-2 form, pay stub with your SSN).

-- Proof of legal presence (e.g. Permanent Residence Identification Card, Temporary Resident Identification Card, or Certificate of Citizenship).
+- Legal presence (e.g. Permanent Residence Identification Card, Temporary Resident Identification Card, or Certificate of Citizenship).

 - Cash or check for the appropriate permit fee: